Necuryu/crypto-alert-bot/README.md

 # 🤖 Crypto Alert Bot

-A Telegram bot for tracking cryptocurrency prices and managing a personal portfolio.
+A Telegram bot for tracking cryptocurrency prices, managing a personal portfolio, and setting price alerts.
+Supports 🇷🇺 Russian and 🇬🇧 English.

 ## Features

-- 💰 Real-time price for any coin
+- 💰 Real-time price for 24+ coins via inline buttons
 - 🚨 Price alerts — get notified when target price is reached
-- 📊 Top 10 coins by market cap
+- 📊 Top 10 coins by market cap with 24h change
-- 📈 7-day price chart
+- 📈 7-day price chart as an image
-- 💼 Personal portfolio tracker
+- 💼 Personal portfolio tracker with live total value
+- 🌐 Language selection (Russian / English)

+## How It Works

+1. Start the bot with `/start`
+2. Choose your language 🇷🇺 / 🇬🇧
+3. Use the menu buttons — no commands needed

 ## Commands